 The final focus speaker should also endeavor to have the last word on the subject.
-If speaking first, be should try to predict and preempt his opponent's arguments; if speaking second, he should take is opponents' final focus into account where rafting his speach and do his best to dismiss the arguments raised.
-Enguage in the state of focus should be clear and definitive, leaving no room for doubt or equivocation.
+If speaking first, he should try to predict and preempt his opponent's arguments; if speaking second, he should take his opponents' final focus into account when crafting his speech and do his best to dismiss the arguments raised.
+Language in the final focus should be clear and definitive, leaving no room for doubt or equivocation.